Spawnshire/mntonline/content/post/SotW1.md

 ***
 Song of the Week #1

-Uploaded weekly on Tuesday’s by Spawnshire
+Uploaded weekly on Tuesday’s by Ricky
 Music selected as a means of discussing pieces that are important to me.
 Artist links in the footer!